Benchmarking LLMs' Judgments with No Gold Standard: Conclusion and Discussion

 Our approach has certain limitations.
 First, although our experiments demonstrate its effectiveness, the theoretical results depend on the accurate estimation of the underlying distribution by the LLM, which may not always be reliable.
 With ongoing advancements in LLM technology, we hope that these estimations will become more accurate over time.
 Second, while our method does not require gold-standard references, it requires reference that includes original human-generated information.
 If all reviewers submit solely LLM-generated reviews—such as those only from GPT-4o—the mutual information-based approach may unfairly assign the highest score to GPT-4o.
 This echoes recent research demonstrating that the absence of original human-generated data in AI evaluation can result in model collapse \citep{Shumailov2024}.

-We list several potential directions for future work.
-We can use new open-access peer review data to update GRE-bench every year and observe how the evaluation evolves over time, to monitor any improvements in LLMs' peer review capabilities.
-This will also ensure the benchmark stays current and minimizes data contamination.
+For future work, we can use new open-access peer review data to update GRE-bench every year and observe how the evaluation evolves over time, to monitor any improvements in LLMs' peer review capabilities.
+This will also ensure the benchmark stays current and minimizes data contamination. {Additionally, exploring GEM's potential to evaluate subjective content in other scenarios, such as book reviews and movie reviews, could broaden its applicability and further demonstrate its versatility.
+We provide initial results in validating GEM on a Yelp restaurant review dataset in Appendix~\ref{app:results-yelp}.}

-Moreover, for specific tasks with a rich dataset, e.g., peer review in ICLR, we can finetune the evaluation-LM to better estimate the joint distribution.
-However, the widely-used supervised finetuning may not be suitable for subjective tasks, as the responses in the dataset may have different judgments on the same task.
-We provide initial results in Appendix~\ref{app:gem-finetune}, which show better efficacy than baselines, but are not significantly better than the un-finetuned model, thus, a more suitable finetuning method may be further explored.